Readerrss/ADAS-Neural-Perception-Platform/MODELS.md

 # Model Weights & Large Files

-Due to GitHub's strict file size limits, large model artifacts, raw training weights, and compiled runtime engines (such as `best.pt`, `best.onnx`, and `best.engine`) are hosted externally.
+Due to GitHub's strict file size limits, large model artifacts, raw training weights, and compiled runtime engines (such as `best.engine`) are hosted externally.

 You can access and download all required large files from the official Google Drive repository: